hdsr-mid/wiwb_vdsat_examples/README.md

 ### Context
 * Created: April 2024
 * Author: Renier Kramer, renier.kramer@hdsr.nl
+* Maintainer: Roger de Crook, roger.de.crook@hdsr.nl
 * Python version: >3.7

 ### Description
-Some examples for HDSR to get WIWB (neerslag, etc.) and vdSat (bodemvocht) data.
+This project contains some examples for HDSR to get WIWB (neerslag, etc.) and vdSat (bodemvocht till 2024-04-30) data:
 - WIWB API is a public API (behind a login) so we request data from the cloud.
 - vdSat data is already stored on HDSR's network drive (and every night updated with most recent data).
 We use [wiwb] to get the data and optionally resample it to timeseries per point or polygon.